-World Book Day is fast approaching – this year it falls on Thursday the 1st March.
+World Book Day is fast approaching!
 It is, as always, a brilliant opportunity to celebrate the written word and instil a love of reading in our students.
-But engaging those reluctant readers can be tricky.
+However, engaging those reluctant readers can be tricky…

 5 Creative World Book Day Activities

 These year, go one step further than the usual fancy dress with these five creative ideas to really inspire your students.
 Get planning now!

 Children are naturally very competitive so making anything a competition is a sure-fire way to engage even those reluctant readers.
 Have students read a story, this could be a short story that takes them ten minutes, a book you’ve read in class or you could set them a book to read at home.
 Then host a quiz.
 This could be done individually or in teams .
 If you don’t have time to set reading first, it would also work as a general book knowledge quiz.
 Make sure you have some good prizes to really get the teams fired up!

 Alternatively you could set a reading challenge.
 This could be a list of books, different formats (read a book, a newspaper article, a poem etc) or tasks inspired by reading (read aloud to someone, watch a film based on a book, ask your grandparents for a book recommendation).
 If you issue the challenge cards on World Book Day, its great for continuing to encourage reading after the day has past.